On Becoming a God in Central Florida

 On Becoming a God in Central Florida is an American dark comedy television series created by Robert Funke and Matt Lutsky that premiered on Showtime on August 25, 2019.
 The series stars Kirsten Dunst and is set in the early 1990s.

 In September 2019, the series was renewed for a second season.
-However, in October 2020, the renewal decision was reversed and the series was canceled after one season due to the COVID-19 pandemic.
+However, in October 2020, the renewal decision was reversed and the series was canceled after only one season and ten episodes due to the COVID-19 pandemic.

 Plot

 Krystal Stubbs is a minimum-wage-earning water park employee in Greater Orlando who schemes her way up the ranks of Founders American Merchandise, a cultish, flag-waving, multi-billion-dollar multi-level marketing pyramid scheme that drove her family to ruin.